longevityframework/longevity/manual/ptype/keys.md

 }
 ```

+Keys play two important roles in your domain model.
+First, they
-The key value uniquely identifies a persistent object.
-So in
+indicate that a key value should uniquely identify a persistent
-the above example, no two users can have the same username.
+object.
+So in the above example, no two users can have the same
+username.
+Second, they indicate that looking up a persistent object by
+key value should be fast.

 We can declare multiple keys, and composite keys, just as
 easily.
 Here, for instance, we add an ill-advised composite key on a